publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptB/m__us_usc_t42_s1320c–2.md

 >     “(A) __In general.—__

->     In order to permit the Secretary of Health and Human Services an adequate time to complete contract renewal negotiations with utilization and quality control peer review \[now “quality improvement”\] organizations under part B of title XI of the Social Security Act \[this part\] and to provide for a staggered period of contract expiration dates, notwithstanding section 1153(c) of such Act \[subsec. (c) of this section\], the Secretary may provide for extensions of existing contracts, but the total of such extensions may not exceed 24 months for any contract.
+>     In order to permit the Secretary of Health and Human Services an adequate time to complete contract renewal negotiations with utilization and quality control peer review \[now “quality improvement”\] organizations under part B of title XI of the Social Security Act \[[42 U.S.C.
+1320c][/us/usc/t42/s1320c] et seq.\] and to provide for a staggered period of contract expiration dates, notwithstanding section 1153(c) of such Act \[[42 U.S.C.
+1320c–2(c)][/us/usc/t42/s1320c–2/c]\], the Secretary may provide for extensions of existing contracts, but the total of such extensions may not exceed 24 months for any contract.

 >     “(B) __Effective date.—__